SohhamSeal/Daily-Coding-Problem/Day #016 - Twitter/README.md

 ![DCP-LOGO](https://github.com/SohhamSeal/Daily-Coding-Problem/blob/main/DCP.JPG?raw=true)

-## This problem was asked by Facebook.
+## This problem was asked by Twitter.

 You run an e-commerce website and want to record the last N order ids in a log.
 Implement a data structure to accomplish this, with the following API: